 The riverside location has no BTS within walking distance, so you rely on the hotel shuttle boat to Sathorn pier or a 12-minute walk to Saphan Taksin BTS.
 The boat runs every 15 minutes from 6 AM until 10 PM.
 After that, you taxi.
 Don't book the Oriental for nightlife or shopping.
 Book it for quiet rooms, river sunsets, and service that disappears the moment you stop noticing it.

 The property is three wings stitched together by riverside gardens and one covered colonnade, with 331 rooms in total.
-Small for a Bangkok five-star, and the staff-to-guest ratio shows in the lobby (the property publishes 1,300+ staff).
-The wellness facilities (the spa, the larger 25-meter pool, and Sala Rim Naam Thai restaurant) sit on the Thonburi side of the river.
-They are reachable only by the hotel’s teak shuttle boat that runs every 15 minutes between 6am and 10pm.
-After the last shuttle, the route is a taxi over Saphan Phut bridge, which runs around 22 minutes in traffic.
+That’s small for a Bangkok five-star, and the staff-to-guest ratio shows in the lobby, with the property publishing more than 1,300 staff.
+The wellness side sits across the water on the Thonburi bank.
+The spa, the larger pool of 25 meters, and the Sala Rim Naam Thai restaurant are reachable only by the hotel’s teak shuttle boat that runs every 15 minutes between 6am and 10pm.
+After the last boat, the route is a taxi over Saphan Phut bridge, which runs around 22 minutes in traffic.

 There are three wings on the menu, but most guests are really choosing between three decisions.

 If history is the reason for booking, the answer is the Authors’ Wing.
-The original 1876 building holds 27 heritage suites, period furniture, 18-foot ceilings, river-facing balconies, and brass plaques outside the suites named for Somerset Maugham, Joseph Conrad, and Noel Coward.
-This is the address guests come back for.
-Suites start around $470 a night in low season (May, October) and climb past $1,200 in peak (December through February).
-The catch: the bathrooms are heritage-period, meaning the shower is fine but no rainforest fixtures.
+The original 1876 building holds 27 heritage suites, period furniture, ceilings of 18 feet, river facing balconies, and brass plaques outside the suites named for Somerset Maugham, Joseph Conrad, and Noel Coward.
+This is the address returning guests keep describing as the reason for the price premium.
+Suites start around $470 a night in low season in May and October and climb past $1,200 in peak from December through February.
+The catch sits in the bathrooms, which are heritage period, so the shower is fine but there are no rainforest fixtures.
 Book this wing 4 to 6 weeks ahead for any high-season weekend.

-For groups and milestone family stays, the answer is one of the suites in the River Wing (110 to 165 sqm) or a connecting Authors’ Wing pair.
-Both work but ask the concierge specifically about the connecting Authors’ Wing setup, which the booking page does not surface.
+For groups and milestone family stays, the answer is one of the suites in the River Wing at 110 to 165 sqm or a connecting Authors’ Wing pair.
+Both work, but ask the concierge specifically about the connecting Authors’ Wing setup, which the booking page does not surface.

-The Garden Wing (1958, renovated in the early 2010s) is the cheapest entry at $245 to $310 a night for a Deluxe with no river view.
-The design vocabulary does not talk to the Authors’ Wing, which makes the property feel like a different (older) hotel when walking between the two.
-Book this wing only if rate is the deciding factor and the Mandarin Oriental address is non-negotiable.
+The Garden Wing dates to 1958 and was renovated in the early 2010s.
+It’s the cheapest entry at $245 to $310 a night for a Deluxe with no river view.
+The design vocabulary does not talk to the Authors’ Wing, which makes the property feel like a different and older hotel when you walk between the two.
+Book this wing only if rate is the deciding factor and the Mandarin Oriental address is not up for debate.
 Otherwise Shangri-La Bangkok next door delivers more for the money.

 Rate snapshot